tlivings/graphql-routing-split/README.md

 2. Author
 3. Book

-The services are all [moleculer](https://moleculer.services/) based. `Author` and `Book` provide introspection endpoints which `Gateway` will use to decide how to split up graphql documents into the appropriate upstreams.
+The services are all [moleculer](https://moleculer.services/) based (for simplicity).

+`Author` and `Book` provide introspection endpoints which `Gateway` will use to decide how to split up graphql documents into the appropriate upstreams.

 The purpose is simply to demonstrate an alternative to classical schema stitching.
+In addition, it is an example of how to separate gateways or various services with distinct (and not necessarily cohesive) APIs could still be handled by a single endpoint query.

 ### How to run